What is dementia?

 • confusion or disorientation in unfamiliar surroundings

 Dementia can be categorized in many different ways.
-These categories are designed to group disorders that have particular features in common, such as whether or not they are progressive and which parts of the brain are affected.
+These categories are designed to group conditions that have particular features in common, such as whether they’re progressive and which parts of the brain are affected.

 Lewy body dementia (LBD)

-Lewy body dementia (LBD), also called dementia with Lewy bodies, is caused by protein deposits known as Lewy bodies.
+Lewy body dementia (LBD) is caused by protein deposits known as Lewy bodies.
 These deposits develop in nerve cells in the areas of the brain that are involved in memory, movement, and thinking.

 The symptoms of LBD include: